lambdaclass/concrete/README.md

 ## Design

 ### Features
 - Small, simple language.
-The grammar should be less than 500 lines of code
+The grammar should be context free and approximately 500 lines of code
 - Very simple C/Go-inspired, context-free grammar, syntax: if, for, function calls, modules, pattern matching
-- Performant
+- Performant as C/C++ or Rust
 - Safe.
-Linear type system (heavily inspired by Austral spec and design).
-Type inference only within blocks, not in function signatures.
-Algebraic Data Types
+Linear type system (heavily inspired by Austral spec and design)
+- Algebraic Data Types
+- Typeclasses
+- Type inference only within blocks, not in function signatures
 - Explicit over implicit
 - Pluggable concurrency runtime with a preemptive scheduler, green threads and copy only message passing
 - Profiling and tracing are integral, first-class features.
 While code is read more often than it's written, it is executed even more frequently than it's read